-Each job, profession, avocation, hobby, etc. has its own jargon.
+Each job, profession, avocation, pastime, pursuit or hobby has its own jargon.
 One must learn it to survive and thrive there.

 I had been booked for a hand modeling job for jewelry (yes, even aging hands are sometimes needed for such gigs.)
 I had only had a professional manicure a few times in my life, the last being at least two decades ago.
 I didn’t even know where to go and had to call friends for referrals.